 If you’re planning a road trip from Mount Rushmore or the Badlands National Park to Yellowstone National Park, the Terry Badlands is off the beaten path and a picturesque place to include in your itinerary!

 Little Bighorn Battlefield is one of the most important battlefields in the United States.
 The area memorializes the US Army’s 7th Cavalry, along with the Lakota and Cheyenne Native American tribes.
 In 1876, 263 US Army soldiers, including Lt.
 Col. George Custer, died fighting several thousand Lakota and Cheyenne warriors.
 It was one of the Native American’s last armed efforts to preserve their way of life after President Ulysses S. Grant ordered natives back onto their reservations, by force if necessary.

 Rose Williamson gives fantastic tours of the Little Bighorn Battlefield through Indian Battle Tours.
 She presents an in-depth account of the events of the two sides of the battle in an entertaining style that simply can’t be replicated by reading a book.
 Her tours range from one to three-hours long.

-Costs for a 1 hour guided tour of Little Bighorn Battlefield with Rose Williamson: Small car $50, Van $125, Bus $175.
-How the tours work is you’ll arrange to pick up Rose at the entrance to Little Bighorn Battlefield and the tour takes place in both your vehicle as well as stops on the battlefield.
+The cost for a 1 hour guided tour of Little Bighorn Battlefield with Rose Williamson starts at $80.
+How the tours work is you’ll arrange to pick up Rose at the entrance to Little Bighorn Battlefield and the tour takes place in your own vehicle, as well as stops on the battlefield.

 Fly Fish on the Bighorn River